Backup and recovery concepts

 A checkpoint is a copy of the database at a particular time.
 The checkpoint file is often much smaller than the database, and it can be made smaller still by compressing it.
 A journal is a log of updates to the database since the last checkpoint.
 The journal file can grow quite large.
 It is truncated when a checkpoint is made, and the older journal is renamed.
 Old journal files can be backed up offline to free space locally.

-Checkpoints and journals archive only the Helix Server database files, not the versioned files stored in the depot directories.
+Checkpoints and journals archive only the Helix Core Server database files, not the versioned files stored in the depot directories.

 The databaseClosed The database in the P4ROOT directory contains db.* files with metadata that the Helix Core Server uses to operate on versioned files, users, protections, streams, changelists, and more. in the P4ROOT directory contains db.* files.
 The only way to guarantee the integrity of the database if you need to reconstruct it is by using checkpoint and journal files.
 A checkpoint and (if available) its subsequent journals can restore the database.